-Activist Investor Definition
+What Is An Activist Investor

-An activist investor hunts for companies that are mismanaged and the investor believes that bringing about radical changes in how the company operates and can turn the fortunes of the company.
-These investors – which are typically wealthy individuals, hedge funds or private equity players – pick up shares of such companies from the open market and bring their stakes to a level where they are entitled to a board seat.
+It is necessary to understand how to become an activist investor.
+An activist investor hunts for mismanaged companies, and the investor believes that bringing about radical changes in how the company operates can turn the company’s fortunes.
+So these investors – typically wealthy individuals, hedge fundsHedge FundsA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques., or private equity playersPrivate Equity PlayersPrivate equity firms are investment managers who invest in many corporations' private equities using various strategies such as leveraged buyouts, growth capital, and venture capital.
+The top private equity firms include Apollo Global Management LLC, Blackstone Group LP, Carlyle Group, and KKR & Company LP. – pick up shares of such companies from the open market and bring their stakes to a level where they are entitled to a board seat.

-When a company does not have a single significant majority shareholder and is running inefficiently by the professional managers, the business starts losing out to due to high costs, lack of new revenue streams, declining existing revenue streams and many other issues which might lead to the ultimate demise of the business.
+When a company does not have a single significant majority shareholderMajority ShareholderA majority shareholder or controlling shareholder is an individual or a corporation that owns the majority of the company's stock (more than 50%) and therefore enjoys more voting power than other shareholders.
+These shareholders are in a position to influence the company's decisions. and is run inefficiently by the professional managers, the business starts losing out due to high costs, lack of new revenue streams, declining existing revenue streams, and many other issues which might lead to the ultimate demise of the business.

-List of Notable Activist Investors
+List Of Notable Activist Investors

 #1 – Carl Icahn